Requiem for a Stranger

 Through movement, image, and music, Requiem explores a constellation of intimate stories – culled from the creators’ personal losses and poetic odes from the likes of Nikki Giovanni and Rainer Maria Rilke.
 These stories exist in conversation with anthropological and psychological insight into the human experience of grief and mourning.
 Mimicking the cycles of grief, the stage transforms from an expanse for sacred ritual into a landscape of disorientation - and back again.

-The Contemporary Arts Center in New Orleans has invited Requiem to be a part of Southern Crossings, the art center’s annual works-in-progress residency program for exemplary local performance work.
-The CAC will present an early performance excerpt of Requiem at the museum’s theater on October 5, 2019.
+Last October, the Contemporary Arts Center in New Orleans invited Requiem to be a part of Southern Crossings, the art center’s annual works-in-progress residency program for exemplary local performance work.
+The work is currently in development.